northstowekarate/northstowekarate.github.io/kyu-syllabus/index.md

 Gradings are held regularly throughout the year.
 Instructors provide support and guidance to help students prepare for each grading.

+For details on upcoming gradings and how to prepare, speak to your instructor or check our club communications.

 ## 10th Kyu (White with Orange)
 ### KIHON - In place basics
 1. CHŪDAN CHOKU-ZUKI - mid level straight punch